ANSH3LL/Graphics-Extensions-for-Solar2D/Corona/README.md

 - `gfxe.ORIGINAL_SIZE` - renders the vector image in its original size
 - `gfxe.PRESERVE_WIDTH` - ensures the rendered image fits the `width` given
 - `gfxe.PRESERVE_HEIGHT` - ensures the rendered image fits the `height` given
-- `gfxe.ZOOM_BY_RATIO` - scales the rendered image up or down depending on `zoom`. `zoom` must be larger than 0
+- `gfxe.ZOOM_BY_RATIO` - scales the rendered image up or down depending on `zoom`, which must be larger than 0

 ##### Cropping types
 - `gfxe.NO_CROPPING` - no cropping of the rendered image
-- `gfxe.CROP_TO_BBOX` - crops the rendered image to the vector image's bounding box and eliminates padding.
+- `gfxe.CROP_TO_BBOX` - crops the rendered image to its bounding box and eliminates padding.
 Might be overzealous in some cases

 #### Transform
 Use this to set parameters on how to skew, scale and translate the rendered image.
 Values must be larger than 0.